we-are-futureproof/checkfirst-headless-scheduler/README.md

 - Verify credentials in `.env`
 - Check if account is locked
 - Ensure base URL is correct
+- **Note**: The system uses manual authentication by default to handle anti-automation protection

 **File upload fails**
 - Verify CSV file exists and is readable